cph-cachet/carp.core-kotlin/README.md

 - **build**: Builds the full project, for both runtimes.
 - **cleanAllTests jvmTest**: Test the full project using JUnit5. `cleanAllTests` is optional, but ensures that test results always show up in IntelliJ; when tasks haven't changed it otherwise lists "Test events were not received".
 - **jsTest**: Test the full project using Mocha.
 Test results only show up in the build output and not in IntelliJ.
-- **publishSigned**: Publish all projects to Maven.
+- **publishSigned**: Publish all projects to Maven using the version number specified in `ext.globalVersion`.
 This includes documentation, sources, and signing.
 For this to work you need to configure a `publish.properties` file with a signing signature and repository user in the project root folder.
 See main `build.gradle` for details.
+- **publishSnapshot**: Publish a snapshot build for all projects to Maven, substituting the suffix of the version specified in `ext.globalVersion` with `-SNAPSHOT`.